 For Toyota's 50th anniversary in 1989, a new symbol appeared for the brand.
 With the same writing, there was a new red symbol made up of 3 ellipses representing speed and movement.
 Also, the inner ellipses, represented the "T" of Toyota.
 If you look closely, you will also see all the letters of the brand in this symbol.
 Toyota then switched from a signature logo to a combined logo.
 The symbol could then be used alone on the front of vehicles, or with the name of the company.
 This made the logo more versatile.

 The history of Toyota's logos can certainly help you create your own.
-First, whether it was for their first logo or the second, this car brand was strongly inspired by their country to create their image.
+First, whether it was for their first logo or the second, this car brand was strongly inspired by their country to create their visual identity.
 Even today, red, a color associated with Japan, is used in the company's brand image.
 In addition, it is important not to copy your competitors if you want to create a unique logo.
 This is exactly what Toyota did by opting for a color palette very different from those of American brands.

-Then, Toyota knew how to play with shapes to create some of their logos.
+Then, Toyota knew how to play with shapes and contours to create some of their logos.
 The circle is often used in the automotive field, but by combining them, they have managed to create an emblem that is recognized all over the world.
 Finally, like Toyota, don't be afraid to redesign your logo if necessary.
-A redesign can be helpful if you want to break into new markets, introduce revolutionary products, or just simplify a logo that is too busy.
-Remember that the trend right now for logos is minimalism.
+A redesign can be helpful if you want to break into new international markets, introduce revolutionary products, or just simplify a logo that is too busy.
+Remember that the main trend right now for logos is minimalism.

 In conclusion, as you can see, Toyota is a company that has been able to adapt over the years.
 Whether by changing their name or by creating several types of logos, it is with ambitious choices that this car company has been able to carve out a place for themselves among the major manufacturers.
 Now that you know the meaning of the Toyota logo, do you know what the circles in the Audi logo represent?
 Automotive brands have no choice but to have strong brand images given the competition in this industry.